 How does a life-drawing model time their pose?

 Have you always wondered how a life-drawing model times their pose?
 Did you know some models count their minutes silently to themselves so they know how long they have until they have to change position?
-That means counting to 60 for one minute or 120 for two minutes or more before they change position.
+That means counting to 60 for one minute or 120 for two minutes or more before they change pose.